 Addicted To Applause

-Several years ago while attending a conference, the keynote speaker* addressed the addictive nature of applause.
+Several years ago while attending a conference, I listened as the keynote speaker* addressed the addictive nature of applause.
 In his message, he made the following observations about applause and a leader’s propensity to become addicted to it:

 What is applauded as exceptional the first time will be expected the next.

 Those most applauded for feel the most entitled to.